-Agilo e olio (garlic and oil) is a traditional Italian pasta recipe made with 3 simple ingredients: pasta, garlic and olive oil.
+Agilo e olio is a traditional Italian pasta recipe made with 3 simple ingredients: pasta, garlic and olive oil.
 Common variations include parsley and spicy red pepper flakes; I add homemade sourdough breadcrumbs for crunch.

 What I love about aglio e olio, is that it was born out of nothing.
-A classic dish of Italy’s cucina povera (poor kitchen) it’s a fantastic, flavorful budget recipe celebrating the simplicity of fresh and available ingredients.
-I’m completely addicted.
+A classic dish of Italy’s cucina povera (poor kitchen) it’s a flavorful, budget-style recipe that celebrates the simplicity of fresh and available ingredients.

 - Fresh homemade pasta (instead of dried) enhances the texture of this dish.
 It’s soft, light and tender!
 You can also use my sourdough pasta dough for this.
 Spaghetti is the traditional pasta shape.